-When you are finished, press DEVICE MENU on the remote control to redisplay the media card screen or press HOME to exit.
+To exit, press DEVICE MENU on the remote control to redisplay the media card screen or press HOME to return to TV viewing.

 Figure 20.
 Media Setup Menu

 JPEG images cannot be edited through the TV.
 Only name changes should be made on your PC to avoid file incompatibility problems.